4mulaDataset/4mula/README.md

 #### Datasets and subsets:
-- 4MuLA Large - 96,458 songs distributed by 15,310 artists in 76 genres.
-All music are organized by acoustic features in individual folders
+- 4MuLA Large
+  - 96,458 songs distributed by 15,310 artists in 76 genres
+  - All music are organized by acoustic features in individual folders
-- 4MuLA Small - 9,661 songs distributed by 491 artists in 51 genres.
-Music of **Top 500** artists and only melspectrogram as acoustic feature
+- 4MuLA Small
+  - 9,661 songs distributed by 491 artists in 51 genres
+  - Music of **Top 500** artists and only melspectrogram as acoustic feature
-- 4MuLA Tiny  - 1,988 songs distributed by 93 artists in 27 genres.
-Music of **Top 100** artists and only melspectrogram as acoustic feature
+- 4MuLA Tiny
+  - 1,988 songs distributed by 93 artists in 27 genres
+  - Music of **Top 100** artists and only melspectrogram as acoustic feature

 #### Download
 Its possible run the download part of dataset to use specific features.